 Why do you care about AI Existential Safety?

-Please give at least one example of your research interests related to AI existential safety:
+Please give one or more examples of research interests relevant to AI existential safety: